BonsaiDen/JavaScript-Garden/doc/scopes.md

     test();

-The missing block scoping will not only move `var` statements out of loops and their bodies, it will also make the results of certain `if` constructs non-intuitive.
+Missing block scoping will not only move `var` statements out of loops and their bodies, it will also make the results of certain `if` constructs non-intuitive.

-In the original code it seemed like the `if` statement would modify the *global variable* `goo` while it really does modify the *local variable* after hoisting has been applied.
+In the original code the `if` statement seemed to modify the *global variable* `goo`, while actually it modifies the *local variable* - after hoisting has been applied.

-Without the knowledge about *hoisting*, below code might look like it would raise a `ReferenceError`.
+Without the knowledge about *hoisting*, below code might seem to raise a `ReferenceError`.

     // check whether SomeImportantThing has been initiliazed if (!SomeImportantThing) {
         var SomeImportantThing = {};
     }

-But of course the above code works due to the `var` statement being moved to the top of the global scope.
+But of course, the above works due to the fact that the `var` statement is being moved to the top of the *global scope*.

     var SomeImportantThing;